soniox/soniox-python/docs/soniox/api/__init__.md

 GetTranscriptionsResponse

-### `delete_all`
+### `list_all`

-Delete all transcriptions.

-Iterates through all pages and deletes each transcription.
+Iterate through all transcriptions across all pages.

+Yields:
+    File: The next transcription object from the API.

 Raises:
     SonioxAPIError: When the API returns an error.